Siniša Mihajlović

-Siniša Mihajlović (Синиша Михајловић, [sǐniʃa mixǎːjloʋitɕ]; 20 February 1969 – 16 December 2022) was a Serbian professional football player and manager.
+Siniša Mihajlović (Синиша Михајловић, [sǐniʃa mixǎːjloʋitɕ]; 20 February 1969 – 16 December 2022) was a Serbian football manager and professional footballer.
+Though starting out as a midfielder and attacking midfielder, he played the majority of his career as a defender.

-During his career as a footballer, he played as a defender or midfielder.
-He won the European Cup with Red Star Belgrade in 1991, and played for the majority of his career in the Italian Serie A, making 353 appearances for Roma, Sampdoria, Lazio and Inter Milan and winning league titles with the latter two clubs.
-Considered by many to be among the best free kick takers of all time, he holds the all-time record in Serie A for most goals from free-kicks with 28 goals.
+Mihajlović had an illustrious playing career, winning the European Cup with Red Star Belgrade in 1991 before moving to Italy, making 353 appearances for Serie A sides Roma, Sampdoria, Lazio and Inter Milan and winning league titles with the latter two clubs.
+Considered by many to be among the best free kick takers of all time, he holds the all-time record in Serie A for most goals from free kicks with 28 goals.
 He won 63 caps and scored 10 goals for Yugoslavia from 1991 to 2003, of which his first four caps in 1991 represented SFR Yugoslavia, and played in the 1998 FIFA World Cup and UEFA Euro 2000 tournaments.

 Mihajlović retired from playing in 2006, becoming assistant manager at Inter.
-He managed six Serie A clubs from 2008 to 2022, starting and finishing with Bologna and also including Fiorentina, Torino and A.C.
-Milan even after his diagnosis in 2019.
-He was the coach of the Serbia national team from May 2012 to November 2013 as well.
+He managed six Serie A clubs from 2008 to 2022, starting and finishing with Bologna and also including Fiorentina, Torino and AC Milan.
+He was the coach of the Serbia national team from May 2012 to November 2013.
+He was diagnosed with leukemia in 2019 and died from the disease in 2022.

 Early life

 Born in Vukovar into a working-class family of a Bosnian Serb father and a Croat mother, Mihajlović was raised in Borovo Naselje with a younger brother, Dražen (b.
 1973).
 Their father Bogdan (d.
-2011) hailing from the Kukulje village between Srbac and Laktaši was a truck driver at the Građevinar construction company in Vukovar, while their mother Viktorija worked in the Borovo shoe factory.
-Mihajlović identifies as a Serb, but has said that he views Croatia as his country as well.
+2011) was a truck driver at the Građevinar construction company in Vukovar, while their mother Viktorija worked in the Borovo shoe factory.
+Mihajlović identified as a Serb, but said that he viewed Croatia as his country as well.

-Throughout his late teens, Mihajlović was part of the Yugoslav golden generation that ended up winning the 1987 FIFA World Youth Championship in Chile, however, he was not selected in the team that head coach Mirko Jozić took to the tournament.

 During the Croatian War of Independence, his home was destroyed by Croatian forces, among whom was his childhood best friend, an ethnic Croat, forcing his parents to flee.
-His maternal uncle called his mother and said that she should stay in Borovo, while her husband, Siniša's father, was to be killed.
-When the Serbian Volunteer Guard took over Borovo they captured the uncle, and found Siniša's number in his address book; Siniša was called and asked if they were relatives – he had him saved.
+His maternal uncle called his mother and said that she should stay in Borovo, and that Siniša's father was to be killed.
+His uncle was arrested when the Serbian Volunteer Guard took over Borovo, but was freed because he was related to Mihajlović.
 In a 2016 interview Mihajlović said he had forgiven his childhood friend in a meeting in Zagreb prior to the crucial Euro 2000 qualification match between FR Yugoslavia and Croatia.